swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 This simplified snippet does not solve the problem about introducing the new protocol requirement in a binary compatible way, and we'd have to come up with some pattern for it -- however the general direction of allowing introducing new versions of APIs with easier deprecation of old ones is something we'd like to explore in the future.

+Support for renaming methods could also be provided, such that the legacy method can be called `__deprecated_greet()` for example, while maintaining the "legacy name" of "`greet()`".
+Overall, we believe that the protocol evolution story here is somethign we will have to flesh out in the near future, anf feel we have the tools to do so.

 ### Consider customization points for distributed call target metadata assignment

 Currently the metadata used for remote call targets is based on Swift's mangling scheme.
 This is sub-optimal as it includes slightly "too much" information, such as the parameters being classes or structs, un-necessarily wire causing wire-incompatible changes when one could handle them more gracefully.